Avios Beginners

 What about the cash element of Avios redemptions?

 In addition to the points required, British Airways will add a cash component to every redemption.
 That is partly to cover fees, such as those levied by airports or governments.
 In addition, there is a “carrier-imposed surcharge”.
-That is just a nice, corporate term for BA adding on a cost that they retain.
+That is just a nice corporate term for BA adding a cost they retain.
 They are not alone in doing this; many other airlines do the same.

 What BA do allow you to do is to reduce the cash element and use more Avios or visa versa.
 If you are points-rich, you can reduce the cash element.
 If you don’t have enough points, you can pay more cash.
 They call this mechanism Reward Flight Saver.
 You don’t need to do anything to activate it.
 When you get to the end of the process of booking an Avios flight, you’ll be given the option of using fewer points and paying more cash.
 You can see this in the screenshot below.